gopheracademy/gopheracademy-web/content/advent-2019/flags.md

 2. We should have at lest two `os.Args` - the executable and the sub command name
 3. `os.Args[1]` is the subcommand (`os.Args[1]` is the executable name)
 4. Create a new `FlagSet` to parse the command line for this sub command.
-Use `flag.ContinueOnError` so error will not exit the program.
+Use `flag.ContinueOnError` so parse error will not exit the program.
 The only function that should exit the program is `main`, all others should return an error
-5. Pass rest of arguments. e.g. `["app", "check", "http://localhost:8080"] ->
+5. Pass rest of arguments. e.g. `["app", "check", "http://localhost:8080"]` →
-   ["localhost:8081]`
+   `["localhost:8081]`
 6. [fs.Arg](https://golang.org/pkg/flag/#FlagSet.Arg) returns the nth command
    line argument (not including the program name) after parsing